chinamike65/hugo-tuolesi/content/book3/book3en.md

 312

-"Later, as the Buddha said, more than two hundred years after the Buddha's extinction, King Ashoka was born and unified India.
+"Later, as the Buddha said, more than two hundred years after the Buddha's passing, King Ashoka was born and unified India.
 In the later period of his rule, he spread Buddhism widely and built 84,000 Buddha stupas.

-A child just offered a handful of soil to the Buddha, and for such a small act of kindness, the blessing has grown to become a king.
+A child just offered a handful of soil to the Buddha, and for such a small act of kindness, the result was that he grew to become a king.

 Therefore, good karma is inherently highly proliferative.